4 min read

 • Hypothyroidism.
 Although it's rare, dogs can inherit this disease from their parents.
 Symptoms may mimic those of Down Syndrome, particularly regarding organ formation and function as well as metabolism.

-Finally, it's important to note that veterinary genetics is an evolving field.
-Although veterinary geneticists have studied the canine genome extensively and discovered more than 300 genetic diseases, we do not yet understand canine genetics as fully as we understand the human genome.
+• It's important to note that veterinary genetics as a concept is an evolving field.
+Although vet geneticists have studied the canine genome extensively and discovered more than 300 genetic diseases, we don’t yet understand canine genetics as fully as we understand the human genome.

 • Smaller than average face and/or head